ndegwaanth/ndegwaanth/README.md

 # 👋 Hello, World!
 I'm Anthony Ndegwa

-Welcome to my GitHub repository! 🚀 Aspiring statistician and software enthusiast with a Bachelor of Science in Statistics and Information Technology. 📊💻 I hold a certificate in Software Engineering and have a deep passion for various aspects of technology.

 ## 🌟 About Me

-I am Anthony Ndegwa, a recent graduate with a Bachelor of Science degree in Statistics and Information Technology.
 My academic journey has equipped me with a strong foundation in statistical methodologies and a keen understanding of information technology.

-In addition, I've earned a certificate in Software Engineering, further expanding my skill set and allowing me to delve into the world of software development.
+Am further expanding my skill set that will allowing me to delve into the world of software development.

 ## 💡 Interests